 In 2010, Secretary Hargett was chosen as a Henry Toll Fellow, an honor given to 40 of the nation’s top state government officials.
 Additionally, he is a member and former president of the National Association of Secretaries of State (NASS), on the board of directors of the YMCA Center for Civic Engagement, a member of the Union University Advisory Board, as well as former chairman of the executive committee of the Republican Secretaries of State Committee (RSSC).
 Secretary Hargett has also been recognized for his support of National History Day.

 Previously, Mr. Hargett served as chairman of the Tennessee Regulatory Authority.
 Before joining the Tennessee Regulatory Authority he was regional vice president for a publicly traded emergency services provider.

-Secretary Hargett served in the Tennessee House of Representatives for a decade representing District 97 (Bartlett and Memphis), when he was twice elected Republican Leader by his colleagues.
+Secretary Hargett served in the Tennessee House of Representatives for a decade representing District 97 (Bartlett and Memphis) and was twice elected Republican Leader by his colleagues.

 Mr. Hargett earned a B.B.A. in Accounting with honors from Memphis State University as well as an M.B.A. from the University of Memphis.